armory/documentation/_overview/fiat-permissions-overview.md

 ## Applications

-`app1` is one of the applications that need to be deployed.
+`app1` is one of the applications that needs to be deployed.
 Configuring permissions for an application is done in Deck, Spinnaker's UI, when you create or edit an application:

 ![app1 permissions](/images/fiat_overview_app1_perms.png)